 Mapping the Pacific will examine the traditional wayfinding knowledge of the Pacific community, European exploration and the mapping of the Pacific from the early modern era through to the 19th century.
-The year 2020 is the 500th anniversary of Ferdinand Magellan’s entry into the Pacific and the 250th anniversary of James Cook’s extraordinary exploration and mapping of the Pacific.
+The consider the 500th anniversary of Ferdinand Magellan’s Pacific voyage and the 250th anniversary of James Cook’s extraordinary exploration and mapping of the Pacific, 1769 - 1779.

 The conference will be open to cartographers, geographers, historians, map collectors, curators and everyone with an interest in maps.

-This conference is planned as a three-day event, commencing with an opening reception on the evening of Sunday, 6 September at the State Library of New South Wales.
+This conference is planned as a three-day event, commencing with an opening reception on the Wednesday, 25 August at the State Library of New South Wales.

-The conference is being hosted by the State Library of New South Wales in collaboration with the National Library of Australia, the Australian and New Zealand Map Society, the Society for the History of Discoveries and the International Map Collectors Society.
+The conference is being hosted by the State Library of New South Wales in collaboration with the Australian and New Zealand Map Society.